tjesi/TTM4205/README.md

 ## Portfolio Assignment

-The evaluation in this course will consist of three assignments of 100 points total.
+The evaluation in this course will consist of **three** assignments of 100 points total.

+All assignments must be submittet via Ovsys2.
+Submission links will be published later.

 ### Weekly Problems (40 points)

 This assignment will contain the following kinds of problems:

-  - Pen & paper problems
+  - Mathematical problems
   - Coding problems
   - CryptoHack problems